bmwcarit/ramses-logic/doc/sphinx/api.rst

 `google-benchmark docs <https://github.com/google/benchmark>`_ for hints how to design good benchmarks, to set the time measurement units, derive O-complexity, etc.

+The SDK also provides means to do basic measuring of logic network update times.
+See :class:`rlogic::LogicEngineReport` which gives several useful statistics, e.g. which nodes where executed and how long it took for each of them.
+We suggest to collect this data over several update cycles in some worst case scenario (performance-wise) and investigate which nodes take the most time to update.
+Also for normal use cases consider taking a look at how many nodes were needed to be updated and if the topology could be improved so that this amount is reduced to only the necessary nodes.

 =========================
 List of all examples
 =========================